SkyFused/eecs205game/README.md

 a friend in a battle to the death.
 Last tank standing wins!

 ## More Details
-Players are on the opposite side of each other on the map, and must fire across the obstacle in order to hit their target.
-You can move and shoot on your turn, and it will be to your advantage to do so.
-Gain money by making hits on your target, and use this to buy upgrades.
+Players start on opposite sides of the map, and can move and fire at each other.
+Watch your health and plan your strategy accordingly.
+Use power-ups when you can to assist you in your battle.
+Your tank also needs to reload after each shot, so make it count!

 ## Controls
-* P1: WA to move, S to buy powerup ($500, heals 20 HP)
+* P1: AD to move, S to buy powerup ($500, heals 20 HP), W to fire.
-* P2: LR arrows to move, down arrow to buy powerup.
+* P2: LR arrows to move, down arrow to buy powerup, up arrow to fire.
-* Space: Fire normal shot (players alternate)
 * Tab to pause / un-pause